 An iced coffee cannot be underestimated during the warm summer days on the coast.
-It gives you energy and cools you down while bursting flavour, what else?
+Here’s how we do ours at The Living Space.

 Mazagran, a cold, sweetened coffee beverage that originated in Algeria, has been described as “the original iced coffee”.
 It was prepared with coffee syrup and cold water.
 Here’s our version, now being served in The Living Space, Watergate Bay.